-The output file contains the reads with correct barcodes, including barcodes that came within one edit distance (Levenshtein distance) of matching the whitelist of barcode sequences and were corrected by this tool.
+The output BAM files contain the reads with correct barcodes, including barcodes that came within one edit distance (Levenshtein distance) of matching the whitelist of barcode sequences and were corrected by this tool.
 Correct barcodes are assigned a “CB” tag.
 Uncorrected barcodes (with more than one error) are preserved and given a “CR” (Cell barcode Raw) tag.
 Cell barcode quality scores are also preserved in the file under the “CY” tag.

-The STAR alignment software (Dobin, et al., 2013 is used to map barcoded reads in the BAM file to the human genome primary assembly reference (see table above for version information).
+The STAR alignment software (Dobin, et al., 2013) is used to map barcoded reads in the BAM files to the human genome primary assembly reference.
 STAR (Spliced Transcripts Alignment to a Reference) is widely-used for RNA-seq alignment and identifies the best matching location(s) on the reference for each sequencing read.

 UMIs are designed to distinguish unique transcripts present in the cell at lysis from those arising from PCR amplification of these same transcripts.
 But, like cell barcodes, UMIs can also be incorrectly sequenced or amplified.
 Optimus uses the UMI-tools software package, which applies a network-based method to account for such errors (Smith, et al., 2017).
 Optimus uses the “directional” method.